asciidude/ratpy/README.md

 RAT (Remote Access Trojan) made in Python - using sockets<br>
 *Python version: 3.9.0*

-I'm aware that showcamera is not working, I am currently fixing it

 # installation
 The installation is simple, simply do `py -m pip install -r requirements.txt`